Skip to content

 )

-# Prepare validation data
+# Prepare validation data (uses training channel if specified)

 val_input_dir, val_label_dir = _prepare_dataset_from_table(